List of scams: Mystery shopping

 This trick, a form of advance-fee scam, is perpetrated on people who wish to be mystery shoppers.
 A person is sent a money order, often from Western Union, or a check for a larger sum than a mystery purchase he is required to make, with a request to deposit it into his bank account, use a portion for a mystery purchase and fee, and wire the remainder through a wire transfer company such as Western Union or MoneyGram; the money is to be wired immediately as response time is being evaluated.
 The cheque is fraudulent, and is returned unpaid by the victim's bank, after the money has been wired.
 One scam involved fraudulent websites using a misspelled URL to advertise online and in newspapers under a legitimate company's name.
 It should be remembered that this is not the only type of mystery shopping scam taking place which involves money being paid, as it has been widely reported in the UK that shoppers should "Watch out for some online mystery shopping scams which will cost you money for either training or for signing up without the promise of any work."

 Valid mystery shopping companies do not normally send their clients cheques prior to work being completed, and their advertisements usually include a contact person and phone number.
 Some fraudulent cheques can be identified by a financial professional.
-On February 3, 2009, The Internet Crime Complaint Center issued a warning on this scam.
+On February 3, 2009, the Internet Crime Complaint Center issued a warning on this scam.
 A legitimate company that occasionally sends prepayment for large transactions says "We do occasionally fund upfront for very large spend purchases but we use cheques or direct bank transfers which should mean you can see when they are cleared and so can be sure you really do have the money."
 It is standard practice for mystery shopping providers evaluating services such as airlines to arrange for the airfare to be issued beforehand at their own expenses (usually by means of a frequent flyer reward ticket).
 In any case, it is unlikely that any bona-fide provider would allocate a high-value assignment to a new shopper or proactively recruit new ones for that purpose, preferring instead to work with a pool of existing pre-vetted experienced shoppers.

 Pay up or be arrested scam

-This scam is perpetrated through the phone where the caller threatens the victim with a fictitious arrest warrant.
+In this scam, done by phone, the caller threatens the victim with a fictitious arrest warrant.
 To make this threat seem real, the caller ID identifies the caller as that of local law enforcement.
 Victims are told they must pay a fine to avoid arrest.
-Fines are in the hundreds, sometimes thousands, of dollars.
-The payment is requested through Western Union, Green Dot prepaid card, or similar form of untraceable currency exchange.
+Fines are in the hundreds, or sometimes thousands, of dollars.
+The payment is requested through Western Union,prepaid card, Cryptocurrency, or a similar form of untraceable currency exchange.

 Cases have been reported in Florida, Georgia, Kansas and Oregon.